 Extracorporeal Membrane Oxygenation (ECMO)

-The Extracorporeal Membrane Oxygenation (ECMO) Programs at Inova Heart and Vascular Institute and Inova Children’s Hospital provides life-saving support to adults, children and neonates with severe cardiac or respiratory failure.
+The Extracorporeal Membrane Oxygenation (ECMO) Programs at Inova Schar Heart and Vascular and Inova L.J.
+Murphy Children’s Hospital provides life-saving support to adults, children and neonates with severe cardiac or respiratory failure.

 What is ECMO?

 ECMO, an advanced form of life support for critically ill patients, is a modified form of cardiopulmonary bypass that temporarily supports the lungs and heart in patients failing conventional treatments.

 ECMO does not cure the underlying disease but provides time for the patient to recover, be bridged to a long-term support device, receive a transplant, or for the family and team to make decisions about their loved one’s future.

 The ECMO device is connected to a patient through plastic tubes (cannula), placed in large veins and arteries in the legs, neck or chest.